gautamjha/gautamjha/README.md

 ### Hi there 👋
-I am a full stack software developer from India , I have 14+ years of software development.
+I am a Full-Stack software developer from India.
+I have 14+ years of software development experience with various tech stacks such as Node(express).
+React,Javascript, AWS,Terraform etc.